 Requirements from a few other cities are included in comparison to Kasson's requirements - many of the cities included are large suburbs in the metro, but these have the most detailed landscaping ordinances.
-Local examples, such as Byron, Pine Island, and Stewartville lack minimum requirements for shrubs or trees, but generally specify areas of a site that should be landscaped.
-Finally, the materials from MN Ag Group and A&A Electric are included as supporting materials for the public hearing.
+Local examples, such as Byron, Pine Island, and Stewartville are far less specific with landscaping requirements, but generally specify areas of a site that should be landscaped.
+Finally, the materials from MN Ag Group and A&A Electric are included as supporting materials for the public hearing in addition to Kasson's screening ordinance.